1

 • Create awareness and demand for mitigation as a standard of practice

-These goals helped the SHMT to identify new and ongoing mitigation actions that specific state agencies plan to implement over the next five years.
-The final and most important piece of the State Plan is defining the path forward.
-Through the planning process, a clear process for implementation and maintenance has been defined.
+These goals helped the SHMT to identify new and on-going mitigation actions that specific state agencies plan to implement over the next five years.
+The final and most important piece of the E-SHMP is defining the path forward.
+Through the planning process a clear procedure for implementation and maintenance has been defined.

-The State Plan addresses each required element of 44 CFR § 201.4 and also includes information required in 44 CFR § 201.5 to meet the Federal Emergency Management Agency's (FEMA) "Enhanced" plan criteria.
-Pending approval of the "Enhanced" plan elements, Colorado will become eligible for increased federal funding for state and local mitigation projects.
+The E-SHMP addresses each required element of 44 CFR § 201.4 and includes information required in 44 CFR § 201.5 to meet the Federal Emergency Management Agency’s (FEMA) “Enhanced” plan criteria.
+Pending continued approval of the “Enhanced” plan elements, Colorado will remain eligible for increased federal funding for state and local mitigation projects.